 • AI-driven insights ensure instruction adapts to individual learning patterns, making lessons more effective.

-• Equity-focused interventions personalise instruction for students with different learning needs, encouraging inclusion.
+• Equity-focussed interventions personalise instruction for students with different learning needs, encouraging inclusion.

 • Immediate feedback allows students to monitor progress and take ownership of their learning.